Latest piracy news (Dec 29, 2013)

 An action plan for Somaliland

-A joint plan, listing future programs and activities, of the EU mission EUCAP Nestor in Somaliland was adopted on Sunday (15 December).
-A "capital step" for technical cooperation between the two European missions (EUCAP Nestor and Atalanta) and the government of the autonomous province, as recalled by the heads of European missions Etienne de Poncins (EUCAP Nestor) and Rear Admiral Hervé Bléjean (Eunavfor) who received off Berbera, aboard the FS Siroco, the flagship of the European anti-piracy force (Eunavfor), several Somaliland politicians, including the vice-president of Somaliland, Abdirahman Abdallahi Ismail Saylici.
+A joint plan, listing future programmes and activities, of the European mission EUCAP Nestor in Somaliland was adopted on Sunday (15 December).
+A "crucial step" for technical cooperation between the two European missions (EUCAP Nestor and Atalanta) and the government of the autonomous province, as recalled by the heads of European missions Etienne de Poncins (EUCAP Nestor) and Rear Admiral Hervé Bléjean (Eunavfor) who received off the coast of Berbera, aboard the FS Siroco, the flagship of the European anti-piracy force (Eunavfor), several Somaliland politicians, including the vice-president of Somaliland, Abdirahman Abdallahi Ismail Saylici.

 Somali suspects repatriated

-7 Somali pirates, sentenced in Kenya, were repatriated at the end of November to Galkayo in Somalia to complete their sentence.
-It was UNODC that took charge of their repatriation within the framework of a Kenya-Somalia agreement.
-Similarly, 14 Somalis who had been arrested in the Maldives have been repatriated.
-But they are free, the Maldives have refused to judge them, considering their legislation not adequate to questions of piracy.
+7 Somali pirates, convicted in Kenya, were repatriated at the end of November to Galkayo in Somalia to complete their sentences.
+It was UNODC which took charge of their repatriation as part of a Kenya-Somalia agreement.
+Similarly, 14 Somalis who had been arrested in the Maldives were repatriated.
+But they are free, the Maldives refused to judge them, considering their legislation not adequate to questions of piracy.
 They were, in fact, deported as illegal immigrants.

 Nicolas Gros Verheyde